SnehalSwadhin/Multi-Agent-Path-Finding-AI/README.md

 All the tasks are to be done optimally in order to minimize the maximum time taken by a particular agent.
 For that, all the agents must be assigned their tasks in a way that fulfills that goal.

 ## User Mannual
-- All the parameters of the problem have been defined at the end of the file and passed to the main(_) function.
 - To run the algorithm, simply run the command "python main.py" inside the Source_code folder.
   (Note - All the files inside the Source_code folder must be present for running the algorithm)
+- All the parameters of the problem have been defined at the end of the file 'main.py' inside the Source_code folder and passed to the main(_) function.
 - The input to the algorithm can be changed by changing the following variables defined at the end of 'main.py'.
 - All locations have been defined as (row no., column no.)
 - The warehouse has been defined using a list of locations of blocks/obstacles (Variable name -> blocks), along with the height (Variable name -> height) and width (Variable name ->width) of the warehouse.